MapsPeople/docs/collections/_web/v4/guides/simple_map.md

 ```

 The `libraries` parameter is for loading additional libraries for Google Maps.
 The MapsIndoors SDK has a dependency on the geometry library.
-The `key` parameter contains your application's Google Maps API key.
+The `key` parameter contains your Google Maps API key.
 Look [here](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/get-api-key) For more information about how to obtain a key.

 ### Setting up the MapView